MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-streaming.md

 ## Limitations

 * [Database cursors](kusto/management/databasecursor.md) are not supported for database if the database itself or any of its tables have streaming ingestion policy defined and enabled (see [Streaming ingestion policy](kusto/management/streamingingestionpolicy.md))
 * [Data mapping](kusto/management/mappings.md) must be [pre-created](kusto/management/create-ingestion-mapping-command.md) for use in streaming ingestion.
-Individual streaming ingestion request do not accommodate inline data mappings.
+Individual streaming ingestion requests do not accommodate inline data mappings.
 * Streaming ingestion performance and capacity scales with increased VM and cluster sizes.
 Number of concurrent ingestion requests is limited to six per core.
 For example, for 16 core SKUs, such as D14 and L16, the maximal supported load is 96 concurrent ingestion requests.
 For two core SKUs, such as D11, the maximal supported load is 12 concurrent ingestion requests.
 * The data size limit for streaming ingestion request is 4 MB.
-* Schema updates, such as creation and modification of tables and ingestion mappings, may take up to five minutes to become available for the streaming ingestion service.
+* Schema updates may take up to five minutes to become available for the streaming ingestion service.
+Examples of these updates include creation and modification of tables and ingestion mappings.
 * Enabling streaming ingestion on a cluster, even when data isn't ingested via streaming, uses part of the local SSD disk of the cluster machines for streaming ingestion data and reduces the storage available for hot cache.
 * [Extent tags](kusto/management/extents-overview.md#extent-tagging) can't be set on the streaming ingestion data.